w3c/wai-tutorials/source/tables/caption-summary.html.erb.md

 order: 5
 ---

-A summary is a brief description of how data is organized in a table.
-It may not be necessary in very simple tables but can be important where the data is laid out in an unusual order or the table structure is complex.
-In these cases, a summary should be provided to give brief orientation clues.
-In HTML4 the description can be marked up in the `summary`{:.attrib} attribute of the `<table>`{:.elem} element, but as this is made obsolete in HTML5, the second example on this page shows how to put the description within the `<caption>`{:.elem} element.
+Additional accessibility hints can be added to tables to help navigation between them:

-## `<caption>`{:.elem} used to identify a table
+* A **caption** is used to identify tables more easily by associating a table identifier (that acts like a heading) to whole table.
+* A **summary** conveys information about the organization of the data in the table and is usually used with more complex tables.
+It can also a brief explanation of how to navigate the table.

+Note that both attributes are _not required by WCAG 2.0_ for every table, but there are situation where captions and/or summaries are needed to comply with [Success Criterion 1.3.1 (Info and Relationships)](http://www.w3.org/TR/WCAG20/#content-structure-separation-programmatic).
+For more information see WCAG 2.0 techniques [H39](http://www.w3.org/TR/WCAG20-TECHS/H39) (Using caption elements to associate data table captions with data tables) and [H73](http://www.w3.org/TR/WCAG20-TECHS/H73) (Using the summary attribute of the table element to give an overview of data tables).

+## Identifying a table using a caption
 {:.ex}

-A table caption can be used to identify a table.
-This is not required to meet WCAG 2.0, but is considered good practice.
-The `<caption>`{:.elem} value should be a succinct description of the content of the table.

-This example has the table captioned using the `<caption>`{:.elem} element.
-Its value "Concert dates" tells users what information the table contains.

-### Header cells in the top row only:
+If used, the caption should be a succinct description of the content of the table.
+HTML has a dedicated `caption`{:.elem} element and in this example “Concert dates” tells users what information the table contains as the table otherwise may be ambiguous and also apply to an art exhibition, for example.

 {::nomarkdown}
 <%= sample_start %>